How to Identify Dog Separation Anxiety — and How to Rule It Out

 Dogs are pack animals, biologically wired to stay close to their group.
 Pack instincts drive them to follow you from room to room and panic when they can't see or access you.
 This deep-rooted urge explains why dogs act as though they've been abandoned when left alone—even if they have an entire house to roam.

-Because of this, we believe "separation anxiety" is better understood as a pack instinct disorder caused by frustration and distress over not being able to fulfill their biological need to stay with their pack.
+Because of this, we believe the condition known as "separation anxiety" is better understood as a pack instinct disorder caused by frustration and distress over not being able to fulfill their biological need to stay with their pack.

 A Low Tolerance for Frustration